 An external cardioversion is a procedure to treat an abnormal heart rhythm.
 It involves connecting you to a defibrillator machine that gives a controlled electric shock to make your heart beat normally again.

-Your heartbeat is controlled by electric impulses from a group of cells on your heart called the sinus node.
+Your heart is a muscle that pumps oxygen-rich blood from your lungs around your body and oxygen-poor blood from your body to your lungs.
+The pumping (heartbeat) is controlled by electric impulses from a group of cells on your heart called the sinus node.

 When your heart beats normally, the electric impulses cause the upper collecting chambers (atria) and lower pumping chambers (ventricles) to contract and relax in a co-ordinated way.

 An external cardioversion is usually recommended to treat atrial fibrillation, where the atria contract too fast and in an unco-ordinated way.

 Atrial fibrillation prevents your heart from pumping as effectively.
 This can cause you to get palpitations (your heart beating fast or irregularly), and to feel breathless and tired.
 It can also sometimes cause you to have chest pain, dizziness, or to collapse.

 What are the benefits of an external cardioversion?

 Your heart should start to beat normally again.